 The District-wide School Safety Plan shall be directly linked to the Building-level Emergency Response Plan.
 Protocols reflected in the District-wide School Safety Plan will guide the development and implementation of the Building-level Emergency Response Plan.

-In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be the Emergency Response Team Upon the activation of the School Emergency Response Team, the Superintendent of Schools or designee will be notified and, where appropriate, local emergency officials will also be notified.
+In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be the Emergency Response Team

+Upon the activation of the School Emergency Response Team, the Superintendent of Schools or designee will be notified and, where appropriate, local emergency officials will also be notified.

 Efforts may be supplemented by County and State resources through existing protocols.

-D. PI an Review and Public Comment This plan has been reviewed as of June 7, 2023.
-Pursuant to Commissioner's Regulation 155.17 (e)(3), this plan was made available for public comment 30 days prior to its adoption.
+D. Plan Review and Public Comment

+This plan has been reviewed as of June 5,2024.

+Pursuant to Commissioner's Regulation 155.17 (e)(3), this plan is made available for public comment 30 days prior to its adoption.
 The district-wide and building-level plan was adopted by the School Board in 2001 after a public hearing that provided for the participation of school personnel, parents, students, and any other interested parties.
-The plan must be formally adopted by the Board of Education. ote 1: This was adopted initially in 2001, it is not necessary to go through the public mment period or readoption by the board, just an update.
+The plan must be formally adopted by the Board of Education.

+Note 1: This was adopted initially in 2001, and will be re-adopted at the July 2, 2024 meeting, after the Public Hearing and public comment period has been satisfied.

 Full copies of the District-wide School Safety Plan and any amendments will be submitted to the New York State Education Department within 30 days of adoption.

 This plan will be reviewed periodically during the year and will be maintained by the District-wide School Safety Team.
-The required annual review occurred on June 7, 2023, and updates to the plan we posted to the District's website as of that date.
+The required annual review occurred on June 5, 2024, and updates to the plan we posted to the District's website as of that date.

 Building-level Emergency Response Plans will be updated and supplied to local police, the Sheriff's department, and the State Police by September 30th of each academic year.